No-Bake Date Energy Balls

 - Freeze for about two hours, then transfer to the fridge; they’ll keep for up to 5 days.

-You can easily alter this recipe to taste, as long as you keep the ratio of wet to dry ingredients about the same: think peanuts, cacao nibs, hemp seeds, shredded coconut… you’ve got options!
+You can easily alter this recipe to taste, as long as you keep the ratio of wet to dry ingredients about the same.
+Try mixing in cashew butter, chopped peanuts, cacao nibs, hemp seeds, shredded coconu or chopped dried fruit.
+The varieties are endless!

 What others are saying